aspnet/AzureSignalR-samples/samples/EventGridIntegration/README.md

 You will build and test the Azure Functions app locally.
 The app will access a SignalR Service instance in Azure that needs to be created ahead of time.

-1. Please take the [tutorial](https://docs.microsoft.com/en-us/azure/azure-signalr/signalr-quickstart-azure-functions-javascript#create-an-azure-signalr-service-instance) in document to create a
-Azure SignalR Service instance.
+1. Please take the [tutorial](https://docs.microsoft.com/en-us/azure/azure-signalr/signalr-quickstart-azure-functions-javascript#create-an-azure-signalr-service-instance) in document to create an Azure SignalR Service instance.

 1. After the instance is deployed, open it in the portal and locate its Settings page.
 Change the Service Mode setting to **Serverless**.